 6. Implement Customer Service Software

 Suppose your business still uses a shared access mailbox to manage hundreds or even millions of customer support emails.
-In that case, there’s no better way to improve your customer support processes than investing in and implementing customer support software.
+In that case, there’s no better way to improve your customer support processes than investing in and implementing customer service software.

 Customer support software stores every single interaction you’ve during your brand’s relationship with your customers.
 This means you can refer back and understand their issues, identify the details of the product they purchased and use that information to create valuable responses.